 \subsubsection{Inference of true strain response using a reduced number of sensors}

-Given the considerable efforts and costs associated with instrumenting operational structures, methods for optimizing both number and location of sensing points are critical.
-The statFEM approach allows for both data and physics-informed prediction even in situations where limited measurement data are available.
-In the following, a reduced number of measurements are considered to obtain the posterior of the FE strains $p(\ary P \ary u | \ary y)$ and the true strains $p(\ary z | \ary y)$.
+Given the considerable efforts and costs associated with instrumenting operational structures, methods for optimising both number and location of sensing points are critical.
+The statFEM approach allows for both data and physics-informed prediction even in situations where very limited measurement data are available.
+In the following, a reduced number of measurements are considered to obtain the posterior FE strain density~$p(\ary P \ary u | \ary y)$ and the true strain density~$p(\ary z | \ary y)$.
 A reduced number of sensors $n_y$ and readings per sensor $n_o$ are considered.
-The purpose of this study is to confirm the convergence of the two posteriors with increasing number of data and to determine the minimum number of required data for an acceptable estimate.
-The use of less data has advantages in terms of reduced instrumentation, increased numerical efficiency and the corresponding reduction in effort spent on data analysis and interpretation.
+The purpose of this study is to confirm empirically the convergence of the two posteriors with increasing number of data and to determine the minimum number of data required for an acceptable estimate.
+The use of fewer data has advantages in terms of reduced instrumentation, increased numerical efficiency and the corresponding reduction in effort spent on data analysis and interpretation.

-Three different number of sensing points \mbox{$n_y \in \{ 40, \, 20, \, 10 \} $} along the east main I-beam are considered.
+Three numbers of sensing points \mbox{$n_y \in \{ 40, \, 20, \, 10 \} $} along the east main I-beam are considered.
 In each case half of the sensing points are along the top and the other half along the bottom flange.
 Recall that the total number of sensors installed along the top and bottom flanges of each main I-beam are 40 (20 top and 20 bottom).
-Therefore, a subset of these sensing points is selected, with FBG sensor IDs for each~$n_y$ tabulated in Table~\ref{tab:gaugeID}.
+For each~$n_y$ a subset of FBG sensors with the IDs given in Table~\ref{tab:gaugeID} is selected.